niloynew/niloynew/README.md

 - 👋 Hi, I’m @niloynew from Bangladesh
 - 👀 I’m interested in exploring machine learning and deep learning algorithms and their applications in different research fields.
 - 🌱 I’m currently learning hands-on implementation of deep learning algorithms(e.g., RNN, CNN) in Python through google research collab tool.
-- 💞️ I’m looking to collaborate on research projects which apply machine learning and deep learning algorithms in the fields of healthcare and software repositories mining.
+- 💞️ I’m looking to collaborate on research projects which apply machine learning and deep learning algorithms in the fields of healthcare and software repositories mining as well as cybersecurity.
 - 📫 I am available at niloyroyantu@gmail.com

 <!---